petrikreus/comp-se-200-assignment/test_report.md

 which runs the Jest unit tests with coverage and coveralls.
 Then the work flow posts the test suite's LCOV coverage data to coveralls.io.

+**TODO add a screenshot of your working GitHub Actions workflow and test results (both from GitHub), in addition, add either a publicly accessible link to your Coveralls reports or screenshots of the reports on Coveralls.**

 ## Bug report template